tpreilly4/brew-master/README.md

 # Brew-master

-A (currently small) project that I am using to learn how to develop with web apps Java on the backend using Spring Boot, Hibernate, and MySQL.
+A small project that I am using to learn how to develop with web apps Java on the backend using Spring Boot, Hibernate, and MySQL.
 Frontend will likely end up being made with some modern JS framework. \
  \
 Ideally, this project will serve as the backend for a future web applications that will allow users to review the craft beers that they drink, and view data coming from other users.
 As I learn more, things will definitely change.

 ## Current Project Status
-* Can GET all Beer objects in DB through URL: /brewdata/all
-* Can POST Beer objects to database through URL: /brewdata/addbeer
-* Can GET single Beer object through url /brewdata/onebeer by passing id in encoded url (ie. /brewdata/addbeer?id=1)
-* Can DELETE single Beer object through url /brewdata/removebeer by passing id in encoded url (ie. /brewdata/addbeer?id=1)
+* See API Endpoints table below for current API functionality
 * Must have gradle installed.
 Must have JDK 1.8 or newer.
-Use command ./gradlew bootRun to run.
+Enter command `./gradlew bootRun` from project directory to run.
-* You can add values to 'beer' table manually via MySQL shell, but POST's are not yet functional.
-To be continued.
+* Postman helps.
+Currently GET's can only be performed by encoded URL.

-## API Goals
+## API Endpoints
 <table>
   <tr>
    <td><strong>Name/path</strong>